 In the early 1980′s, the synergy of efforts from other dedicated instructors improved instrumental in building the program.
 Matt’s martial arts students David Brown and Jeff Adams were instrumental in developing the next generations of protective body armor.
 Jeff Adams and Kathy Adams introduced Matt to Sheryl Doran who really gifted at marketing our classes to the public and they began to build significant public awareness for the program.
-Danielle Evans (now Danielle Smith) and Julio Toribio came on board and developed the instructor training program in the early 1980′s.
+Danielle Evans (now Danielle Smith) and Julio Toribio came on board and developed the instructor training program also in the early 1980′s.

 Scenario Based Self-defense also known as Reality Based Self-defense (RBSD or RBMA) using the padded assailant is only one part of the martial science process.
 There are a variety of programs using Reality Based Self-defense and other methods using protective body armor to enhance performance in self-defense training, but very few have conducted applied research for intertwining the mind-body-spirit in teaching realistic self-defense.
 The difference in self-defense training programs is found in the research substantiating the curriculum, the durability of the equipment, and the skill of the instructors teaching the science behind the self-defense techniques.